Mental Health Crisis Response Guide

 To report an instance of sex based discrimination, sexual harassment, sexual misconduct, or discrimination on the basis of a protected class, contact Equity and Title IX.

-To learn more about non-mental health related emergency preparedness, visit go.mst.edu/eop to view the Emergency Guide Book created by the University Police Department.
+To learn more about non-mental health related emergency preparedness, visit go.mst.edu/eop to view the Emergency Guide Book created by University Police.

 After responding to a concern, fill out a UCARE referral, which allows for further review into the concern and follow-up with the student to make sure they get access to needed care.